Book Stores Workers Compensation (class code: 8071) Insurance

 Hard to Place Risks

 What do we consider a "hard to place risk"?
-High mod over 1.50 (no mod too high) Steel erection Roofing Trucking Logging Staffing Businesses that only the state fund or ...
+High Experience Mods (over 1.50 – no mod is too high) Steel Erection Roofing Trucking Logging Staffing Accounts only eligible for State Fun...

 Caitlin Morgan Insurance Services